signag/monitorEMS/doc/Vizualization.md

 [![Up](img/goup.gif)](../README.md)

 This package includes some examples for visualization based on data confígured in the [monitorEMS_tpl.json](./../config/monitorEMS_tpl.json).
 [Grafana Setup](GrafanaSetup.md) describes how to set up the dashboards in Grafana.

 ## Dashboard EMS Power

 ![EMS Power](./img/Dashboard_EMS_Power.jpg)

-The upper part of this dashboard is essentially tha same as the standard OpenEMS [Enrgy Monitor](https://github.com/OpenEMS/openems?tab=readme-ov-file#openems-ui-screenshots) dashboard, showing power from production, consumption and storage over time together with the State of Charge of the battery.
+The upper part of this dashboard is essentially the same as the standard OpenEMS [Energy Monitor](https://github.com/OpenEMS/openems?tab=readme-ov-file#openems-ui-screenshots) dashboard, showing power from production, consumption and storage over time together with the State of Charge of the battery.

 The lower part shows enrgy over time:
 Consumed energy and energy fed into the grid are stacked.